active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 5.6.2 (June 1, 2011) =
+* Bugfix: Fixed bug that stopped settings from being saved (introduced in 5.6.1)
+* Bugfix: Fixed more errors that appeared when WP_DEBUG mode was enabled

 = Version 5.6.1 (May 31, 2011) =
 * Bugfix: Fixed many errors that appeared when WP_DEBUG mode was enabled